-A question that comes up a lot is “what are the best NERF guns?”
-Well the answer is….well, it depends!
+A question that arises is, “What are the best NERF guns?”
+Well, the answer is…. it depends!

-A hardcore NERF warrior is going to want something very different to someone that just wants to plink around in the back garden shooting targets and a teenager/adult is going to want something very different to a toddler.
+A hardcore NERF warrior will want something very different from someone who just wants to plink around in the back garden shooting targets, and a teenager/adult will want something very different from a toddler.

-We have linked out to the full reviews of these blasters as well as to Amazon (hover over the Amazon button to get the prices) If you click through to Amazon we may get a commission (it is how we keep the site running!) but it will not affect the price you pay.
+If you click through to Amazon, we may get a small commission (this is how we keep the site running!), but this will not affect your price.

-This Nerf gun is an absolute beast!
-It is a fully automatic nerf gun and fires at over 100 FPS with Rival High Impact ammo and manages to hold over 100 of those little suckers.
+This NERF gun is an absolute beast!
+It is fully automatic, fires at over 100 FPS with Rival High Impact ammo, and manages to hold over 100 of those little suckers.

-This is impressive, but it is the overall form and function of the Rival Nemesis that sees it pick up our choice for the best automatic NERF gun, best of the Rival range as well as our best overall prize too!
+This is impressive, but the overall form and function of the Rival Nemesis see it pick up our choice for the best automatic NERF gun, the best of the Rival range, and our best overall prize!

-If that was not enough, this gun also comes with a monstrous 100 round capacity, courtesy of a gravity-fed hopper.
-This hopper is what gives the Nemesis the edge over the NERF Rival Khaos, and while the Prometheus also features a hopper (twice the size!) the way you have to hold and fire it is simply not as good
+If that was not enough, this gun also comes with a monstrous 100-round capacity, courtesy of a gravity-fed hopper.
+This hopper gives the Nemesis the edge over the NERF Rival Khaos, and while the Prometheus also features a hopper (twice the size!), the way you have to hold and fire it is simply not as good.

-The firing mechanism is a motorized belt that the ammo drops on to, this feeds it into the chamber that allows it to shoot at such a phenomenal rate.
-This does mean that you occasionally need to shake it to get the ammo to drop through to the belt, but this is very easy to do even when firing.
+The firing mechanism is a motorized belt that the ammo drops onto; this feeds it into the chamber that allows it to shoot at such a phenomenal rate.
+This means that you occasionally need to shake it to get the ammo to drop through to the belt, but this is very easy even when firing.

-It is available in red or blue, or if you don’t care, just see which is the cheapest at the time you buy and get that
+It is available in red or blue; if you don’t care, just see which is the cheapest when you buy and get that.

 Although some of the other NERF Rival blasters have now surpassed the Nemesis in terms of power and accuracy, the way it all works together as a package means this is still the best.
 This is our pick of the NERF blasters – it is just about perfect!

-Super fun, the Nemesis is not only the best blaster in the NERF Rival range, but it is also the best NERF machine gun and, in fact, simply the best-unmodified blaster, full stop!
+Super fun, the Nemesis is not only the best blaster in the NERF Rival range but also the best NERF machine gun and, in fact, simply the best unmodified blaster, full stop!

 Best NERF Machine Gun: NERF RIVAL NEMESIS